sqlparser/sqlflow_public/dbobjects_relationship.md

 #### 2. join condition

-Columns in the join condition also effect the row number of resultset of the select list just like column in the where clause do.
+Columns in the join condition also effect the number of row of resultset of the select list just like column in the where clause do.
 So, the following relation will be discoverd in the above SQL.
 ```
 tbl.key -> fdr -> resultset.PseudoRows
 TT.key -> fdr -> resultset.PseudoRows